ShaikhBorhanUddin/Inventory_Management/solutions.md

 |P304     |Kingston Fury (HX316C10FB/8) 8 GB   |389855.70   |
 |P273     |Samsung MZ-75E120B/AM               |344872.35   |
 |P267     |Western Digital WD5000AACS          |328038.42   |

+The analysis reveals that the **top 5 revenue-generating products** are primarily high-performance storage and memory devices.
+Leading the list is the **PNY SSD9SC240GMDA-RB**, generating over **$600,000** in total revenue, followed closely by **Samsung MZ-V6E500** with **$550,487**.
+Other top performers include **Kingston Fury 8 GB RAM**, another **Samsung SSD**, and a **Western Digital hard drive**.
+This suggests that **solid-state drives (SSDs)** and **memory products** are the most profitable categories, highlighting strong customer demand and potentially high margins in this segment.
+Such insights are valuable for optimizing inventory, pricing strategies, and marketing focus.

 ## Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Inventory_Management_Project/blob/main/Images/Sheet%201.png?raw=true)

 # Q2: Which customers have spent the most money, and what is their total spending?
 (Top 10 customers by total spending)

+This analytic question is highly significant in Business Intelligence (BI) as it identifies the **top 10 highest-spending customers**, providing a clear view of the company's most valuable clients.
+Understanding who contributes the most to revenue helps businesses **personalize customer relationships**, prioritize service quality for high-value clients, and design targeted marketing or loyalty programs to retain them.
+It also assists in customer segmentation and lifetime value analysis, enabling strategic decisions that can boost customer satisfaction and profitability.
+In essence, this query supports revenue optimization by spotlighting the customer base that drives the business’s financial success.

 ## Solution
 ```SQL
 SELECT